Enari Tuala

-He previously played for the North Queensland Cowboys in the National Rugby League, and has represented the Prime Minister's XIII.
+He previously played for the North Queensland Cowboys and Newcastle Knights in the National Rugby League, and has represented the Prime Minister's XIII.

 Background

 Tuala was born in Cairns, Queensland, Australia, and is of Samoan descent.

 He played his junior rugby league for the Edmonton Storm, before being signed by the North Queensland Cowboys.

 Playing career

 Early career

 After being signed by the North Queensland Cowboys, Tuala moved to Townsville, where he attended Kirwan State High School and played for the Townsville Stingers' Cyril Connell and Mal Meninga Cup sides.
 In 2014, Tuala represented the Queensland under-16 team.
 In 2015, Tuala scored a hat trick in the Stingers' Mal Meninga Cup Grand Final victory and was selected for the Queensland under-18 team.
 Later that year, he scored twice in Kirwan's ARL Schoolboy Cup final victory over Patrician Brothers' College, Blacktown.
 In 2016, Tuala played for North Queensland's NYC side, scoring 12 tries in 15 games.
 He was again selected for the Queensland under-18 side but was later ruled out through injury.